PriyankaJhamb/TheJoyOfComputingInPythonNPTEL/README.md

 ```
-I am enjoying the course of The Joy of Computing in Python from NPTEL.
+Completed the course of The Joy Of Computing in Python From NPTEL

-This course is beneficial to me to play with the code using Python language.

 ```